RobinTT69/e-z-screenshot-linux/README.md

 ```

 # OPTIONS:
+- -h, --help: List all options and usage
 - -a, --api-key: Enter API key (required once, unless updating)
 - -d, --domain: Enter the domain to be used (setup required, omit if not applicable)
 - -s, --save-dir: Directory to save the screenshot
 - -f, --full-screen: Capture full screen instead of a selected area
 - -v, --verbose: Enable verbose logging for debugging
-- --top-text: Text to display at the top of the screenshot
+- -t, --top-text: Text to display at the top of the screenshot (e.g. -t 'Hello')
-- --bottom-text: Text to display at the bottom of the screenshot
+- -b, --bottom-text: Text to display at the bottom of the screenshot (e.g. -b 'World!')
-- --use-frame: Use a black frame around the text (only if text is provided)
+- -g, --gui: Launches PyQT dialog boxes to input text
+- -c, --colour: Choose text colour (e.g. -c black)

 # Locating your API key for the script